tattler-community/tattler-community/README.rst

    curl -X POST 'http://127.0.0.1:11503/notification/mywebapp/password_changed/?user=123'

-Tattler helps you with these:
+Tattler helps you with these basics:

 1. **Templates**: Load templates for event ``password_changed`` for email, SMS etc.
-2. **Addressbook**: Fetch the user's email address and mobile number from your DB (with trivial-to-write plug-ins).
-3. **Template data**: Fetch variables for your templates from your DB (with trivial-to-write plug-ins).
-4. **MIME**: Package a multi-part email with HTML+text fallback.
+2. **MIME**: Package a multi-part email with HTML, text fallback and all necessary headers.
-5. **Delivery**: Send the content through SMTP and an SMS delivery network.
+3. **Delivery**: Send the content through SMTP and an SMS delivery network.
+4. **Live previews**: Get faithful email previews in real-time as you edit your templates.

+and here's some more advanced features:

-6. **Dev mode**: Let your applications trigger notifications to the real user and have tattler only deliver it to your debug address.
+5. **Dev mode**: Let your applications trigger notifications to the real user, while tattler only delivers to your debug address.
+6. **Addressbook**: Fetch the user's email address and mobile number from your DB (with trivial-to-write plug-ins).
+7. **Template data**: Fetch variables for your templates from your DB (with trivial-to-write plug-ins).

 Tattler is designed with simplicity in mind.
-It strives to be easy to adopt and useful among common needs -- so you can focus on your communication, brand and customer journey.
+It strives to be trivial to deploy in the common needs -- so you can focus on your communication, brand and customer journey.

 If your system sends notifications from multiple different softwares -- say a web application, a billing daemon,